semiriichi/semiriichi.github.io/about-riichi.md

 permalink: /about-riichi/
 ---

 Riichi mahjong is a variant of mahjong created and popularized in Japan.
 Mahjong is a family of tile-based games where the goal is to create a winning hand containing specific combinations of tiles, either by drawing them from the tile wall or by calling them from other players.
 Mahjong shares some similarities with rummy games, and if you've played rummy before the goal of creating runs and sets may already be familiar to you.
-Riichi mahjong involves an engaging mix of luck, strategy, and skill, and if it sounds interesting to you, please read on and learn a little more about the game!
+Riichi mahjong involves an engaging mix of luck, strategy, and skill, and if it sounds interesting to you, please read on and learn a little more about the game (or just jump in and try it).

-### Brief history
+### Brief cultural context

 Mahjong was developed in China in the 19th century.
 There are a number of Chinese mahjong variants, including Chinese classical mahjong, Sichuan mahjong, and Hong Kong/Cantonese mahjong.
 In the 1920s, mahjong was imported to the United States (by way of an oil company representative who played while living in China) and to Japan (by way of a soldier named Saburo Hirayama).
 The American variant was eventually standardized in 1935 when the rules were simplified and codified, and is now commonly referred to as *Mah-jongg*.
 In Japan, Hirayama started a mahjong club, parlor, and school in Tokyo.
 The rules for Japanese mahjong were initially simplified and then later made more complex before it evolved into modern riichi mahjong.
 This process of evolution also involved the creation of a number of regional variants.